Garcia throws 7 solid innings, Astros beat Red Sox 5-1

 Altuve led off the first with his eighth homer, a drive to left-center against Garrett Richards (4-4).
 It was Altuve’s third leadoff homer this season.

-Chas McCormick drove in Yordan Alvarez with a sacrifice fly in the fourth, and Houston opened a 5-1 lead with three runs in the seventh
+Chas McCormick drove in Yordan Alvarez with a sacrifice fly in the fourth, and Houston opened a 5-1 lead with three runs in the seventh.

 Kyle Tucker, who had three hits, scored on an error by second baseman Marwin Gonzalez.
 Carlos Correa drove in Myles Straw with a bases-loaded walk, and Alvarez had a run-scoring infield single.